OpenSourceEconomics/skillmodels/docs/source/notes_on_factor_scales.rst

 Skills have no natural scale, but after reading the critique paper by Wiswall and Agostinelli one could easily get the impression that using KLS transition functions and less normalizations is better, because it identifies some sort of natural scale.
 Moreover in their `estimation`_ paper (p.
 7), they write: "We argue that our limited normalization is appropriate for the dynamic setting of child development we analyze.
 With our normalization for the initial period only, latent skills  in all periods  share  a common  location  and scale  with  respect to  the one chosen normalizing measure."

 The following example intuitively shows firstly that the scale identified with KLS functions is as arbitrary as a scale identified through normalizations and secondly that this scale is not constant over time in general.

+The example completely abstracts from measurement and estimation problems and thereby allows to focus essential on the aspects of the problem.

 Consider a simple model of financial investments with two latent factors: a stock variable wealth (w) and a flow variable investment (i).
 Suppose periods last one year and annual interest rate on wealth is 10 percent.
 New investments are deposited at the end of the year (get interests only in the next year).